arviz-devs/arviz/doc/source/contributing/developing_in_docker.md

 The documentation can be built with Docker by running `./scripts/container.sh --docs`.
 The docker image contains by default all dependencies needed for building the documentation.
 After having build the docs in the Docker container, they can be checked at `doc/build` and viewed in the browser from `doc/build/index.html`.

-To rebuild the docs re-run `./scripts/container.sh --docs` after making changes.
+To update any file, go to the specific file(`.md`, `.rst`, or `.ipynb`) and make your changes.
+In order to check the results, you will have to rebuild only the docs, using the same command `./scripts/container.sh --docs`.
+The resulting docs will be saved in the doc/build directory as HTML files.
+Open your corresponding file and check the results.